Skip to product information

 Shipping calculated at checkout.

-Available in two sizes for adult/pediatric patients and infants/small children, these sensors support spot-check or continuous monitoring of arterial oxygen saturation (SpO₂) and pulse rate in MR settings.
+• Support spot-check or continuous monitoring of arterial oxygen saturation (SpO₂) and pulse rate

 • ME-112: Adult/Pediatric, 20 foot